zifanw/frequency_explain/README.md

 The simple-black-box-attack is copied from https://github.com/cg563/simple-blackbox-attack, with some modifications to adapt the CIFAR-10 dataset.
-To run the simple-black-box-attack, some additional files are need, which can be download using the link: .
-After downloading the .tar file, simply unzip it.
+To run the simple-black-box-attack, some additional files are required, which can be download drom: .
+Simply unzip the downloaded .tar file before running.

 Robustness package is need to conduct the simple-black-box-attack, which can be installed by: